John Longstaff: War artist

+Portraitist

+In 1900 in Melbourne, Longstaff was commissioned by J. F. Archibald, founder and editor of The Bulletin, to paint a portrait of poet and short story writer Henry Lawson.
+Archibald was delighted with the result, prompting him to establish the Archibald Prize, now Australia's most prestigious prize for portraiture.
+Longstaff went on to win the prize five times.

 In 1924, Longstaff met Miss Jessica Harcourt, at the time a theatre programme seller, and later actress, in Sydney and later called "Australia's loveliest girl".
 He was struck by her beauty and painted her twice.
-In 1925 he exhibited Harcourt's portrait with Twenty Melbourne Painters at the Athenaeum Hall.
+In 1925, he exhibited Harcourt's portrait with Twenty Melbourne Painters at the Athenaeum Hall.
 Longstaff was happy with his subject, regarding Harcourt as "almost a perfect type of feminine beauty", and it was considered "one of the best things he had ever done."

-His 1929 portrait of the artist Ellis Rowan was the first national portrait of an Australian woman.
+His 1929 portrait of the artist Ellis Rowan was the first nationally funded memorial portrait of a woman in Australia, to which people of all the states subscribed in honour of a woman considered to be of outstanding qualities.

 The Art Gallery of South Australia holds his portraits of Paris Nesbit and The Artist's Wife.

 Longstaff's portraits of women were the subject of the 2012 exhibition Portrait of a Lady at the Shepparton Art Museum.

-Biography
+Legacy

 His biography Portrait in Youth, written by Nina Murdoch was published in 1948.
-His 1920 portrait of Nina Murdoch hangs in Reading Room of the National Library, Canberra.
+His 1920 portrait of Nina Murdoch has been exhibited in Reading Room of the National Library, Canberra (1 July 2005 – 15 September 2010) and Shepparton Art Gallery, (2 December 2011 – 12 February 2012).